 Procrastination has killed more businesses than lack of capital or misidentifying markets.
 It saps that most precious, non-renewable commodity – time – and drains away our lives.
 So why does almost everyone fall into that particular trap and more importantly how do you get out of it?

-STEP ONE: GET CRYSTAL-CLEAR ON YOUR “WHY”
+GET CRYSTAL-CLEAR ON YOUR “WHY”

 Sometimes it’s not a particular anti-procrastination strategy that you need, it’s the reasons behind why you do it and why you can’t beat it.